All Episodes

 Isn't it incumbent on the male liberals of Hollywood to fix this themselves?

-I mean, what business they got standing up belly aching at us, pointing a finger at us for.
+I mean, what business they got standing up bellyaching at us, pointing a finger at us for?

-There are market reasons for it, as we discussed.
+There are market reasons, as we discussed.

 Speaking of Rudy, I have some sound bites here.

-Rudy, speech he made in Phoenix on uh February 13th.
+Rudy, speech he made in Phoenix on February 13th, and he's talking about this.

 Now, this is not the 21 speech last week.